pedrojunqueira/da-100/README.md

 		- Open by right clicking any field and then "Manage Aggregation" in the detailed table
 		- Reference the column and aggregation
 		- [Azure Docs](https://docs.microsoft.com/en-us/power-bi/transform-model/desktop-aggregations)
-		- aggregation tables are hidden from Report view.
+		- Aggregation tables are hidden from Report view.
 		- All Power BI Import and non-multidimensional DirectQuery data sources can work with aggregations.
 		- Set the storage mode of an aggregated table to Import to speed up queries
 		- To work correctly for aggregations, RLS expressions should filter both the aggregation table and the detail table.
 (RLS- Role Level Security)
-		- Once the aggregation is set up the detailed table performance will improve and load faster as it will use the aggregation from the aggregation
+		- Once the aggregation is set up the detailed table performance will improve and load faster as it will use the aggregation from the aggregation table

 ## Visualize the Data (20-25%)